-(1) The applicant submits to the chairperson of the doctoral committee via the AGSHC a request for admission to the doctoral examination in which the discipline and the proposed examiners are to be indicated.
+(1) The doctoral student submits to the chairperson of the doctoral committee via a.r.t.e.s. a request for admission to the doctoral examination in which the discipline and the proposed examiners are to be indicated.

 The application is to be accompanied by: